EcoJulia/Diversity.jl/README.md

 ## - Diversity of order qs (single number or vector of diversities)
 function jostD (proportions, qs)

-## jostbeta () - calculate Jost's beta diversity of multiple sub-communities
+## jostbeta () - calculate Jost's beta diversity of multiple subcommunities
 ##
 ## Calculates Jost's beta diversity of a series of columns
-## representing independent community counts, for a series of orders,
+## representing independent subcommunity counts, for a series of orders,
 ## repesented as a vector of qs.
 This is just the naive gamma
 ## diversity divided by the naive alpha diversity
 ##
 ## Arguments:
 ## - proportions - relative proportions of different individuals / species
 ##                 in population (vector, or matrix where columns are
-##                 for individual sub-communities)
+##                 for individual subcommunities)
 ## - qs - single number or vector of orders of diversity measurement
 ##
 ## Returns:
-## - array of diversities, first dimension representing sub-communities, and
+## - array of diversities, first dimension representing subcommunities, and
 ##   last representing values of q
 function jostbeta (proportions, qs) jostβ = jostbeta